dsagman/picat/readme.md

 ### The `main` function.

 The default entry point for a Picat program is a `main` function.
-If you call a Picat program from the command line, `main` will be run unless you overrride it.
+If you call a Picat program from the command line, `main` will be run unless you override it.

 Also, the standard file extension for Picat is `.pi`.